Skip to content

 ErrorCode

-ErrorCode is a protocol-level enum with 40 variants representing structured error codes returned by the Signal Fish server.
+ErrorCode is a protocol-level enum with 53 variants representing structured error codes returned by compatible Signal Fish servers.
+Server 0.7 currently emits 47 of them; six variants remain decodable for older servers and are listed by ErrorCode::NON_EMITTED.
 It derives Debug, Clone, PartialEq, Eq, Serialize, and Deserialize.

 • Serializes as SCREAMING_SNAKE_CASE (e.g., "ROOM_NOT_FOUND") to match the server's JSON wire format.